 You will not have not heard of this organisation because it’s still in the process being set up.
 When the Board of Trustees is established – Dr Gabriel Symonds has volunteered to be the honorary Chairman – we intend to apply to the UK Charities Commission for registration.

 The main aim of ANA is to educate the public about the dangers of nicotine addiction through alternative nicotine-delivery devices.
 That is, alternative to combustible tobacco products, generally known as cigarettes or cancer sticks.
-These alternatives include e-cigarettes, ‘heat-not-burn’ products such as IQOS, Ploom, ‘glo’ and the like, and Juul.
+These alternatives include e-cigarettes, ‘heat-not-burn’ products such as IQOS, Ploom, ‘glo’, Juul and the like.
 For economy of words all these products will be included in the term e-cigarettes in this post.

 The fact that an organisation like the ANA is needed is attested to by widespread misunderstanding of what e-cigarettes are and do to those who use them.
 This misunderstanding extends from government supported quit smoking clinics to the existence, even, of a Registered Charity, the so-called New Nicotine Alliance (NNA).